Office of Research and Graduate Studies

 Do I need an IRB Protocol?

 The easiest way to determine if you need an IRB is for the PI on the projects (students cannot be PIs) to click the link below and fill in the online form so our office can review what is being done and get a determination.
-This review may require time for us to send this to the IRB Chair to confirm an answer, so please account for this in your project planning stage.
+This review may require time for us to send it to the IRB Chair to confirm an answer, so please account for this in your project planning stage.

 "Do I need an IRB" Online Form Questionnaire

-The Research Compliance PDF forms here are dynamic PDFs, and don't behave quite the same as other PDFs.
+The soon-to-be decommissioned Research Compliance PDF forms here are dynamic PDFs, and don't behave quite the same as other PDFs.
 Please right-click on the link to save these files to your computer, open your PDF software application, and in the application, go to File->Open, and navigate to where the form is saved, and select it.
 If you just double-click on it, your computer will likely give you an error message like this one:

 PDF Error